About The Faces of Invisible Illness Project:

 What invisible chronic illness and/or chronic conditions do you suffer from?

-Describe your experience with Idiopathic Intercranial Hypertension.
+Describe your experience with these conditions.
 How would you describe your pain?

 “I have three different types of pains, which are not mutually exclusive.
 All of which are dependent on the pressure levels in my head.
 One of the pains is constant.
 Always there, by default, no matter what.
 It’s a dull ache, all over my head.
 From there the pain can vary, it can escalate depending on the day, and the amount of activity and movement I exert.